-- Works of Antoni Gaudí (1984, 2005) – Casa Batlló, Casa Milà, Casa Vicens, Crypt of Colònia Güell, Nativity Façade and Crypt of the Sagrada Familia, Palau Güell, and Park Güell
+- Works of Antoni Gaudí (1984, 2005) – Casa Batlló, Casa Milà, Casa Vicens, Crypt of Colònia Güell, Nativity Façade and Crypt of the Basilica of the Sagrada Familia, Palau Güell, and Park Güell

-How to Get to the Casa Milà in Barcelona
+How to Get to Casa Milà in Barcelona

 Antoni Gaudí occupied an old manor that extended over two plots of terrain and created a building with a single façade, despite having independent accesses (through Passeig de Gracìa and Provença Street).
 Each of them had its own central courtyard, although the owners’ main floor covered the entire construction area.
 In this sense, Gaudí designed the nine floors of the house for different uses:

 - Car garage (in the basement)

 - Commercial establishments (on the ground floor) – including the modern Café de la Pedrera

 - Offices (on the mezzanine)

 - Apartment of Pere Milà and Roser Segimon (on the first floor)